 Multi-output allocation follows the requirements of ISO 14044, section 4.3.4.2 (ISO, 2006a; ISO, 2006b).
 When allocation becomes necessary during the data collection phase, the allocation rule most suitable for the respective process step was applied.
-Energy and waste outputs were allocated based mass allocation.
+Energy outputs were allocated based on engineering knowledge that certain products require more energy to produce.
+Comparative consumption data between different products were obtained from participating companies producing multiple products and used appropriately for allocating electricity and fuel outputs.
+Waste outputs were allocated by mass.